MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/use-dev-proxy-with-github-actions.md

   run: devproxy
 ```

-## Trusting the Dev Proxy certificate
+## Trust the Dev Proxy certificate

 Once the Dev Proxy is started, it will have generated a self-signed certificate.
 To trust this certificate, you need to add the following step to your workflow file: